20 THINGS THAT WASTE TIME DURING THE DAY

 17. Not keeping an ongoing shopping list

 Do you come back from a shopping trip only to find you’ve forgotten an item, so you have to go back or go without?
-Are you sure you’ll remember that you used up that last bag of flour?
+Are you sure you’ll remember that you used up the last of the butter?
 Or will you forget by the time you come to place your online food shop or you’re in the actual shops?

 Keep an ongoing shopping list in the Notes section on your phone which you update regularly.
-It will stop you forgetting what you need to buy and it’s much more likely that you’ll have your phone to hand when you’re in the shops rather than a little bit of paper which you wrote your shopping list on!
+This will help prevent you forgetting what you need to buy.
+You’ll probably also be more likely to have your phone on you when you go to the shops than that little bit of paper which you wrote your shopping list on!

-Check your shopping list when you do your weekly online shop too.
+Check your shopping list when you do your weekly shop too.
 Which leads us on to…

-How many times have you had to pop to the shops several times in the week because you haven’t been organised or disciplined enough to stick to a regular weekly shop and you’ve run out of food or nappies?
+How many times have you had to pop to the shops several times in the week because you haven’t been organised or disciplined enough to stick to a regular weekly shop and you’ve run out of food?
 This just wastes time.

-Instead, try sticking to a regular weekly online shop so you can easily calculate if you’re going to run out of something during the week and you know exactly when your next delivery is due.
-You can sit and plan what you need for the week ahead and at the click of a button, have it delivered to the comfort of your own home.
+Instead, try sticking to a regular weekly shop.
+You can easily calculate if you’re going to run out of something during the week and you know exactly when your next shop is due.
+You can sit and plan what you need for the week ahead and with online food deliveries, at the click of a button you can have it delivered to the comfort of your own home.